marmy28/db_constraints/docs/keyedcollection.md

 ```

-Changes `this` to not contain changes.
-Should only
+Changes `this` to not contain changes and also marks all
-be used after a save.
+the items as saved.
+Should only be used after a save.

 ***